nishuileabhain/miniature-pancake/README.md

 2. Log in to Heroku in the CLI
 3. Install pillow, psycopg2 and gunicorn
 4. Create app in Heroku
-Add Heroku hostname to allowed hosts in settings.py Create a procfile
+ad dj database in settings.py and paste db url into settings Add Heroku hostname to allowed hosts in settings.py Create a procfile
 In Heroku create a postgres database addon